-- o If Member Services is unable to respond to your complaint on the telephone or if we receive your complaint in writing, the Geisinger Gold Appeal Department will respond to your complaint as quickly as your case requires based on your health status, but no later than 30 days after receiving your complaint.
+o If Member Services is unable to respond to your complaint on the telephone or if we receive your complaint in writing, the Geisinger Gold Member Resolution Team will respond to your complaint as quickly as your case requires based on your health status, but no later than 30 days after receiving your complaint.
 We may extend the time frame by up to 14 days if you ask for an extension, or if we justify a need for additional information and the delay is in your best interest.
 When we extend the deadline, we will notify you in writing of the reasons for the delay.
-Each complaint will be investigated and an oral or written response will be provided to you that will include the basis for the decision. - You also have the right to ask Geisinger Gold for a copy of your file that contains the information regarding your complaint.
-For a copy of your file, you can call us toll free at 1-866-577-7733, press option "0", or send a written request to the Geisinger Gold Appeal Department, 100 North Academy Avenue, Danville, PA 17822-3220.
+Each complaint will be investigated and an oral or written response will be provided to you that will include the basis for the decision.